RunestoneInteractive/thinkcspy/_sources/ClassesDiggingDeeper/Exercises.rst

                     r2 = Rectangle(Point(0,0), 1,2)
                     testEqual(r2.diagonal(), 2.2360679775)

     #.
-In games, we often put a rectangular "bounding box" around our sprites in
+There are some games where we put a rectangular "bounding box" around our sprites in the game.
-        the game.
 We can then do *collision detection* between, say, bombs and spaceships, by comparing whether their rectangles overlap anywhere.

         Write a function to determine whether two rectangles collide. *Hint: this might be quite a tough exercise!
-Think carefully about all the cases before you code.*
+Think carefully about all the cases as you code.*

         .. activecode:: ch_cl2_q8